portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

 Possible APIs:
 - **Liner services**: Detailed information about some or all the liner services.
-  - Some of the possible request parameters: liner service name, shipowner, port of destination, type of cargo,...
+  - Some of the possible request parameters: name of port, port UN/LOCODE, liner service name, shipowners/carriers, type of cargo (container, ro-ro),...
-  - Data included in the response: liner service name, shipowner, type of cargo, periodicity, list of linked ports, capacity (TEU weekly),...
+  - Data included in the response:liner service name, shipowners/carriers, type of cargo (container, ro-ro), periodicity, list of linked ports, capacity (TEU weekly),...
   - [catalog](catalog/catalog-LinerServices.md)

 - **Linked ports**: Ports with which the port of reference has liner services (direct connections).
-  - Some of the possible request parameters: none.
+  - Some of the possible request parameters: none, filter by geographical area,...
   - Data included in the response: port name, port code, list of liners,...
   - [catalog](catalog/catalog-LinkedPorts.md)